GCU Sports Medicine

 Office of Athletic Training Program Goals

 The Office of Athletic Training delivers athletic training and sports medicine services to the student-athletes of Georgian Court University.
-The health and welfare of the student-athlete / performer, is always regarded as the highest priority in all aspects of services provided.
+The health and welfare of the student-athlete is always regarded as the highest priority in all aspects of services provided.
 These services include:

 - Injury Prevention and Risk Management